rwilcox/delegate_presenter/README.markdown

 DelegatePresenter does two things:

   1. Inherits from Ruby Standard Library's SimpleDelegator.
-This simple class solves many of the problems I've seen with decorators in the past. (calling object.method everywhere)
+This simple class solves many of the problems I've seen with presenter APIs in the past. (calling object.method everywhere)

-  2. Makes Rails helpers available to you via the helpers method, gives you s (above) and h (your old Rails 2 friend)
+  2. Makes Rails helpers available to you via the `helpers` method, gives you `s` (above) and `h` (your old Rails 2 friend).

   3. Gives you a `record_id` method, which will return the ActiveRecord ID of the database object.
 Because I think it should have been this way in the first place :)